aasimsani/meow-learning/README.md

 * [Netron](https://github.com/lutzroeder/netron): Visualizer for neural network, deep learning, and machine learning models.
 * [Deepchecks](https://github.com/deepchecks/deepchecks): Test Suites for Validating ML Models & Data.
 Deepchecks is a Python package for comprehensively validating your machine learning models and data with minimal effort.
 * [Evidently](https://github.com/evidentlyai/evidently): Interactive reports to analyze ML models during validation or production monitoring.

+* I'd also highly recommend some kind of hardware usage monitoring to see if models are actually efficient e.g. RAM, CPU, GPU % util - most if not Cloud Platforms have this.

 ## Monitoring